 There’s some cheap cafes in the village.
 We went to Oscars and had a salad which cost $22.

-On our first night, we just kept it casual and went to this huge pub which really brought back memories of the UK.
+On our first night, we just kept it casual and went to Harrigans Irish Pub which really brought back memories of the UK in a good way!
+The steaks are huge and really good.

-It’s a proper pub where you’ll be asked if you want a half or a pint – no schooners or midi’s here, thank you.Our main meals came to under $30 each and the incredible chocolate fondant dessert was about $12.
+It’s a proper pub where you’ll be asked if you want a half or a pint – no schooners or midi’s here, thank you very much!Our main meals came to under $30 each and the incredible chocolate fondant dessert was about $12.

-For The Aussie’s birthday dinner, I took him to Hunters Quarter because the view out to the vineyard look amazing and I liked that they had a 5 course tasting menu for $100 or with matching wines for $140 which was fine with me.
-The staff we lovely and we had a great evening there.
+For Steve’s birthday dinner, I took him to Hunters Quarter because the view out to the vineyard look amazing and I liked that they had a 5 course tasting menu for $100 or with matching wines for $140 which was fine with me.
+The staff were lovely and we had a great evening there.

 Top 3 things to do in the Hunter Valley

-MiguigansLiterally next door to our hotel, this winery was fun and free like Tempus Two.
-There was a cheese shop next door and you can do some tasting there too!
+MiguigansLiterally next door to our hotel, Miguigins is fun and free like Tempus Two.
+There’s a cheese shop next door and you can do some tasting there too!

 Hunter Valley Gardens